Handmade gifts can be the most meaningful ones to give and receive.

 Mug Rugs are basically like large coasters that you can put your coffee and cookie on.

-I gave a couple of mug rugs to my sons a few years ago during lockdown but I wanted to use them as wall hangings so I had to figure out how to add a hanging after the fact(!).
+I gave a couple of mug rugs to my sons a few years ago during lockdown but I wanted to use them as wall hangings, so I had to figure out how to add a hanging after the fact(!).

-So this mug rug pattern isn’t mine but you can find a link to it in this post about how I managed to get these mug rugs on the wall!
+This mug rug pattern isn’t mine but you can find a link to it in this post about how I managed to get these mug rugs on the wall!

 No Measure Fabric Gift Bags